BenMohammad/benmohammad.github.io/README.md

 the app).
 I currently use AdMob ads by google, and they will collect data about your advertisement viewing habits such as what you clicked on.
 However, I do not have any use for your data and have no plans to collect any myself, and certainly would never sell it to an outside party.
-For a better experience, while using my Service, I may require you to provide us with certain personally identifiable information.
+For a better experience, while using my Service, I may require you to provide me with certain personally identifiable information.
 The information that I request will be retained on your device and is not collected by me in any way.